TSP Contribution Limits

 Combat Zone Roth Rule

-If you’re contributing catch-up contributions while receiving tax-exempt combat pay, those catch-up contributions must go to your Roth TSP, not Traditional TSP.
+Here’s a quirk worth knowing: if you’re making catch-up contributions while receiving tax-exempt combat pay, those catch-up contributions must go to your Roth TSP, not Traditional TSP.
+It’s a small detail but it matters for your tax planning.

 Feature Traditional TSP Roth TSP